louisfaury/cruxponent/content/post/mdp_basics.md

 The next action that is played is $a\_t \sim d\_t(h\_t)$.
 This space of function is called the space of history-dependent, randomised strategies and denoted $\mathcal{D}^{\text{HR}}$.
 It contains other strategies of interest like history-dependent deterministic $\mathcal{D}^{\text{HD}}$, Markovian randomized $\mathcal{D}^{\text{MR}}$ and Markovian deterministic $\mathcal{D}^{\text{MD}}$ decision-rules.
-Recall that a Markovian deterministic policy $d$ takes as an argument only the current state and returns a unique control; _i.e._ $d\in\mathcal{D}^\text{MD} \Longrightarrow d:\mathcal{S}\mapsto\mathcal{A}$.
+A Markovian deterministic decision-rule $d$ takes as an argument only the current state and returns a unique control; _i.e._ $d\in\mathcal{D}^\text{MD} \Longrightarrow d:\mathcal{S}\mapsto\mathcal{A}$.
-The different classes of policies obey the following relationships;
+The different classes of decision-rules obey the following relationships;
 $$
 \boxed{
 	\begin{aligned}